Shenyean/lunchy.js/README.md

 # lunchy.js

 This is a application built on react js, which will help recommend lunch options which are near to you.
+update: I am going to move on to type script.

 ## NOTE to Loki